 Investors: 27 States Open to Lending Club

-As you can see in the map below, many states allow you to also lend money through Lending Club: California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New York, Rhode Island, South Dakota, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+As you can see in the map below, many states allow you to also lend money through Lending Club: California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Montana, Nevada, New Hampshire, New York, Rhode Island, South Dakota, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

-Even if your state does not allow investing, nineteen states (like Texas, Pennsylvania, & Arizona) allow trading on the Lending Club secondary market through Foliofn.
+Even if your state does not allow investing, eighteen states (like Texas, Pennsylvania, & Arizona) allow trading on the Lending Club secondary market through Foliofn.
 Open an investing or trading account here.
 Note: Kentucky residents have to be accredited.

 What if you live in one of the 23 states that do not allow Lending Club investing?
-If you live in Alaska, Michigan, Oregon, South Carolina, or Vermont, you are in luck.
+If you live in Alaska, Michigan, Missouri, Oregon, or South Carolina, you are in luck.
 You can still become a lender through Prosper.

 Investors: 31 States Open to Prosper